paritosh-sangave/Msc_Project/README.md

 # Msc_Project

-This repository contains project work that was submitted for partial fulfillment of MSc degree. <br \>
+This repository contains project work that was submitted for partial fulfillment of MSc degree. <br />
-This project aims to obtain hamiltonian description and brackets for phase space constrained theories. <br \>
+This project aims to obtain hamiltonian description and brackets for phase space constrained theories.